-The experimental design and statistical tests are pre-registered on As Predicted.org: https://aspredicted.org/ds7tx.pdf.
-In the description of the methods below, we mention where we deviate from this pre-registration, and motivate why we did so.
+The experimental design and statistical tests are pre-registered on As Predicted.org: https://aspredicted.org/ds7tx.pdf (accessed on 21 December 2023).
+In the description of the methods below, we mention where we deviate from this pre-registration and motivate why we did so.

-2.1 Participants
+2.1.
+Participants

-The experiment was performed at the NEMO Science Museum in Amsterdam, the Netherlands, as part of their Science Live program which aims to let researchers collect data among museum visitors and to let museum visitors experience the process of science.
+The experiment was performed at the NEMO Science Museum in Amsterdam, the Netherlands, as part of their Science Live program, which aims to let researchers collect data among museum visitors and to let museum visitors experience the process of science.
 Dutch-speaking and English-speaking museum visitors aged 7 to 65 years old were recruited for a drawing task by banners and flyers in the museum.
-We informed the museum visitors that the purpose of the study was to study how we learn to move, and that participants would be doing a 20-minute drawing task on a computer.
+We informed the museum visitors that the purpose of the study was to study how we learn to move and that participants would be doing a 20-min drawing task on a computer.
+Participants were included or excluded based on age, on language, and on the presence of a parent or a legal guard to provide consent for participation for participants aged 7 until 14.
 All participants provided informed consent before their voluntary participation.
-For participants below the age of 15, this consent was provided by a parent or legal guard.
+For participants below the age of 15, this consent was provided by a parent or legal guardian.
 For participants aged 15 to 17, both the child and parent had to provide consent.
-The protocol was approved by the institutional ethical review board of the Faculty of Behavioral and Movement Sciences of the Vrije Universiteit Amsterdam (VCWE-2023-100R3).
+The protocol was approved by the Institutional Ethical Review Board of the Faculty of Behavioral and Movement Sciences of the Vrije Universiteit Amsterdam (VCWE-2023-100R3).

-Of the 128 participants who participated, we included 100 participants in the data analysis: 69 children (28 male, 37 female, 4 other; 10 left-handed; reported rounded-down age [29] 10.1 \pm 2.5 (mean \pm SD) years) and 31 adults (18 male, 12 female, 1 other; 5 left-handed; reported rounded-down age 37.6 \pm 10.2 years) (Figure 1b).
+Of the 128 participants who participated, we included 100 participants in the data analysis: 69 children (28 male, 37 female, 4 other; 10 left-handed; reported rounded-down age [29] 10.1 ± 2.5 (mean \pm SD) years) and 31 adults (18 male, 12 female, 1 other; 5 left-handed; reported rounded-down age 37.6 \pm 10.2 years) (Figure 1b).
 We included 48 Dutch-speaking participants (28 children) and 52 English-speaking participants (41 children).
-The remaining 28 data sets were not analyzed due to technical problems with the set-up (N = 26) or because participants appeared to not have drawn circles (N = 2, see Data analysis).
+The remaining 28 datasets were not included in the analysis.
+Some datasets were not complete due to a bug in the software for the experimental task, which caused computer crashes independent of participants' drawing behavior (26 participants).
+Other datasets were not included in the analysis, because participants appeared to not have drawn circles (2 participants, see Section 2.3).
+After the first day of testing the software bug was resolved.